opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 1. Click the "Code" button
 1. Select "Create codespace on main".
 1. You will see a "Setting up your codespace" screen before the codespace is ready for use.
-   It may take a few minutes before the codespace loads.
+   It may take a few minutes before the codespace loads and displays the Visual Studio Code editor.

 !!! info
     For "Create codespace on main",